 Also in the coming years, Cardrona is set to become the biggest ski field in the country with the Soho expansion.

 Getting to Cardrona from Queenstown:

-From Queenstown, the Cardrona Ski Field is around an hour’s drive in good conditions.
+From Queenstown, the Cardrona Ski Field is around an hour’s drive in good road conditions.
 In bad weather, expect close to 1.5 hours.
 The road to the top is all unsealed and extremely rocky.
-There is a carpark at the base you can catch a bus to and buses also leave from Queenstown.
+There is a car parking lot at the base where you can catch a bus, and buses also leave from Queenstown (for a fee.)